DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 Using the most secure cipher suites (ECDHE) are a little more costly, but with mitigations in place (HTTP keepalives, session resumption etc), the performance overhead is negligible.

-Depending on your environment, you may purchase or use CA signed certificates as is the case with external traffic, however at a certain scale an internal certificate authority makes sense.
+Depending on your environment, you may purchase or use CA-signed certificates as is the case with external traffic however at a certain scale an internal certificate authority makes sense.

 There is a certain level of complexity in deploying and maintaining a secure